mmfrenkel/cs6111-project3/README.md

 ##### Other Comments

-Alongside these interesting results, our program also generates a series of high confidence association rules that are not interesting and insightful; for example `DUNKIN => Donuts` (most people know that DUNKINs serves donuts already.
+Alongside these interesting results, our program also generates a series of high confidence association rules that are not as interesting and insightful.
+For example, we generated the association rule`DUNKIN => Donuts`.
+Most people know that DUNKINs serves donuts already.

-This demonstrates how although programs can be written to generate association rules, human judgements and knowledge of the relevant domain of the dataset are required to pick out the interesting association rule.
+This demonstrates how although programs can be written to generate association rules, human judgements and knowledge of the relevant domain of the dataset are still required to pick out the interesting association rules.

 ## VII.
 Credits